 How to Cook With It: Grapeseed oil has a very high smoking point that can be utilized with any type of cooking— sauteing, frying, roasting, searing and can be a great addition to a marinade or vinaigrette.
 Caramelize onions and mushrooms in grapeseed oil to get a sweet side dish.

-How to Cook With It: Commonly used in Asian dishes, this peanut oil can be cooked in a variety different of ways.
+How to Cook With It: Commonly used in Asian dishes, this peanut oil can be cooked in a variety of different ways.
 While its high-smoke point is best for frying, we suggest to make a chicken stir-fry, or lightly sauteed some of your favorite veggies instead.
-Get some ideas with these 20 Insanely Awesome Stir Fry Recipes!

 Sesame oil is loaded with antioxidants that slow down cell growth and replication.
 It's also known to lower blood pressure, blood sugar and improve skin.
 The taste of sesame oil is very distinct and will add a nutty flavor to any dish.
 It also provides 17 percent of the recommended daily value of vitamin K which provides bone support and prevents blood clotting.